rkuma183/wilsonmar.github.io/_posts/2016-12-26-code-generation.md

 the timeout ("config.vm.boot_timeout") value.
     </pre>

-0. Install Node

-   * Install Node.js to run a development web server and build the project.
+0. Install Node Node.js to run a development web server and build the project.

-   * Install Yarn (instead of NPM) to manage Node dependencies such that live reload of client-side code (HTML, CSS, TypeScript) works (thanks to Webpack and Browsersync).
+0. Install Yarn (instead of NPM) to manage Node dependencies such that live reload of client-side code (HTML, CSS, TypeScript) works (thanks to Webpack and Browsersync).
    <br /><br />